Six steps to a healthier Christmas

 Office parties, family gatherings, present shopping, long drives – Christmas has its fair share of activities that can wear out even the healthiest person.
 So, what can you do to ensure you are energised enough this December?

-“With so much to do and so many people to see, the Christmas season can take its toll on your physical and mental health, but adopting a few healthy changes here and there may save you feeling exhausted”, says Dr. Gary Bolger, our Chief Medical Officer.
+“With so much to do and so many people to see, the Christmas season can take its toll on your physical and mental health, but adopting a few healthy changes here and there may save you feeling exhausted”, says Dr John Burke, our Deputy Chief Medical Officer.

-Here, Dr Gary Bolger outlines six steps to help you survive the season:
+Here, Dr John Burke outlines six steps to help you survive the season:

 - Limber up - As well as keeping us in shape, exercising can also help energise you, ease strains and boost concentration, as well as your mood.
 Something as simple as a brisk walk will make a difference.
 If walking’s not your thing, there are many alternatives, like dancing.